Sampling-based vs. Design-based Uncertainty in Regression Analysis: Conclusion

 0.5cm

 \centerline{\sc I. A Bayesian Approach}

 0.5cm

 Given that we are advocating for a different conceptual approach to modeling inference, it is useful to look at the problem from more than one perspective.
 In this section we consider a Bayesian perspective and re-analyze the example from Section \ref{section:cases}.
-Using a simple parametric model we show that in a Bayesian approach the same issues arise in the choice of estimand.
 Viewing the problem from a Bayesian perspective reinforces the point that formally modeling the population and the sampling process leads to the conclusion that inference is different for descriptive and causal questions.
 Note that in this discussion the notation will necessarily be slightly different from the rest of the article; notation and assumptions introduced in this subsection apply only within this subsection.

-Define $\bs Y_n(1)$, $\bs Y_n(0)$ to be the $n$ vectors with typical elements $Y_i(1)$ and $Y_i(0)$, respectively.
-We view the $n$-vectors $\bs Y_n(1)$, $\bs Y_n(0)$, $\bs R_n$ , and $\bs X_n$ as random variables, some observed and some unobserved.
-We assume the rows of the $n\times 4$ matrix $[\bs Y_n(1),\bs Y_n(0), \bs R_n, \bs X_n]$ are exchangeable.
-Then, by appealing to DeFinetti's theorem, we model this, with no essential loss of generality (for large $n)$ as the product of $n$ independent and identically distributed random quadruples $(Y_i(1),Y_i(0),R_i,X_i)$ given some unknown parameter $\beta$:
+Define $\boldsymbol{Y}^*_n(1)$, $\boldsymbol{Y}^*_n(0)$ to be the $n$ vectors with typical elements $Y^*_i(1)$ and $Y^*_i(0)$, respectively.
+We view the $n$ -vectors $\boldsymbol{Y}^*_n(1)$, $\boldsymbol{Y}^*_n(0)$, $\boldsymbol{R}_n$ , and $\boldsymbol{X}_n$ as random variables, some observed and some unobserved.
+We assume the rows of the $n\times 4$ matrix $[\boldsymbol{Y}^* _n(1),\boldsymbol{Y}^*_n(0), \boldsymbol{R}_n, \boldsymbol{X}_n]$ are exchangeable.
+Then, by appealing to DeFinetti's theorem, we model this, with no essential loss of generality (for large $n)$ as the product of $n$ independent and identically distributed random quadruples $ (Y^*_i(1),Y^*_i(0),R_i,X_i)$ given some unknown parameter $\beta$:

 Inference then proceeds by specifying a prior distribution for $\beta $, say $p(\beta )$.
-To make this specific, consider following model.
-Let $X_i$ and $R_i$ have Binomial distributions with parameters $q$ and $\rho$,
+To make this specific, consider the following model.
+Let $X_i$ and $ R_i$ have Binomial distributions with parameters $q$ and $\rho$,

-The pairs $(Y_i(1),Y_i(0))$ are assumed to be jointly normally distributed:
+The pairs $(Y^*_i(1),Y^*_i(0))$ are assumed to be jointly normally distributed:

 so that the full parameter vector is $\beta=(q,\rho,\mu_1,\mu_0 ,\sigma^2_1,\sigma^2_0,\kappa)$.